-For more information, please visit the Study Abroad Approval & Eligibility Section of our website at: http://studyabroad.tulane.edu/?go=Eligibility.
+For more information, please visit the Study Abroad Approval & Eligibility Section of our website: http://studyabroad.tulane.edu/?go=Eligibility.

-Tulane students remain enrolled full-time while studying abroad and are charged full-time student tuition and a study abroad fee, which replaces the Tulane academic support fee.
-The study abroad fee allows students to retain access to such resources as the Academic Advising Center and the Tulane Library.
+Tulane students remain enrolled full-time while studying abroad and are charged full-time student tuition and the Tulane academic support fee.
+The academic support fee allows students to retain access to such resources as the Academic Advising Center and the Tulane Library.
 The tuition cost for study abroad will not exceed the normal Tulane tuition paid each semester.
 All financial aid and scholarships, except housing, apply while the student is on a study abroad program.
 Students are charged room and board costs directly by the host institution; price varies based on the program and type of housing selected but is comparable to the cost of Tulane housing.
 Students who receive scholarships, grants and/or loans and plan to utilize them during study abroad should schedule an appointment with Tulane Financial Aid.

 Tulane tuition is billed in the same manner during study abroad as during any other semester, and any balance owed to the university is due according to the schedule set forth by the Tulane Accounting Office.
 Students and parents can access this information through the Gibson online portal.
 Housing, board (if applicable) and other fees will be billed directly by the host program or university and due dates will vary.
 Students will receive information about these due dates after being accepted by the program.
 In some cases, housing will be paid directly to a landlord based on an agreement made in the host city.